itingw/optimization/README.md

 1. Lower number of sliding pizzas in sliding pizzas loop
 2. Optimize updatePositions()
-  -Remove document access from the loop
+  - Remove document access from the loop
-  -calculate items.length out of loop
+  - calculate items.length out of loop